Kade Ruotolo

-Biography
+Early life

 Born in Maui, Hawaii, of Italian and Puerto Rican heritage, Ruotolo was raised in Huntington Beach, California, and began competing in jiujitsu at age 3.
-Ruotolo and his twin brother Tye were considered "grappling's first child-stars".
-They trained at the Art Of Jiu-Jitsu academy (AOJ) for 4 years under Guilherme and Rafael Mendes before switching to Atos Jiu-Jitsu in 2017, a team to which AOJ was affiliated.
+Kade and his twin brother Tye were considered "grappling's first child-stars".
+They trained at the Art of Jiu-Jitsu academy (AOJ) for 4 years under Guilherme and Rafael Mendes before switching to Atos Jiu-Jitsu in 2017, a team to which AOJ was affiliated.
 Both Kade and his brother Tye were promoted to brown belts in BJJ by André Galvão in October 2020.
 Ruotolo and his brother were promoted to black belt on December 14, 2021, by André Galvão.

+Grappling career

+2020–2021

 On November 29, 2020, Ruotolo competed at the Combat Jiu-Jitsu Lightweight World Championships and defeated four grapplers in one night to claim the title.
-His Buggy choke submission finish of PJ Barch in the final match was awarded 'Submission of the Year' at the Jitsmagazine 2020 BJJ Awards.
+His buggy choke submission finish of PJ Barch in the final match was awarded 'Submission of the Year' at the Jitsmagazine 2020 BJJ Awards.